-- > non-EU investors, particularly the sovereign funds and public companies of states outside of the European Union ("EU") and the European Free Trade Association ("EFTA"), as well as those that have other investments in sectors that affect security, public order, and public health in other EU Member States (see question 3), and - > as a temporary measure, from November 19, 2020, to December 31, 2022, any EU/EFTA investors outside Spain (see question 7).
+- non-EU investors, particularly the sovereign funds and public companies of states outside of the European Union ("EU") and the European Free Trade Association ("EFTA"), as well as those that have other investments in sectors that affect security, public order, and public health in other EU Member States (see question 3), and - as a temporary measure, from November 19, 2020, to December 31, 2024, any EU/EFTA investors outside Spain (see question 7).

-3. What does "foreign direct investment" mean in the new authorization regime?
+3. What does "foreign direct investment" mean?